Livia (given name)

 Livia was the wife of Augustus and the most powerful woman in the early Roman Empire.

-Livia is a girl's name of Latin origin, meaning “blue”.
+Livia is a female name of Latin origin, meaning "blue," or of Hebrew origin meaning "garland."
 From Roman times, this was the female derivative of the family name Livius.
-Looking back to these days, the color blue, and thus the name Livia, evoke incredible symbolism.

-Livia is a common feminine given name in countries such as Italy, Brazil, France, Romania, Hungary, Cuba, Sweden, Germany and Switzerland.
+Livia is a common feminine given name in countries such as Brazil, Italy, Spain, Argentina, Uruguay, Cuba, France, Romania and Hungary.
+A variation spelled Livija is also used in Lithuania and Latvia.

 Livia was a literary favorite from the sixteenth century, appearing in the plays of John Fletcher and Thomas Middleton, and playing a minor role in Romeo and Juliet.
 Anna Livia Plurabelle is the name of a character in James Joyce's Finnegans Wake.